-These consolidated financial statements have been prepared using the historical cost convention except that as disclosed in the accounting policies certain items are shown at fair value.
+These consolidated financial statements have been prepared using the historical cost convention except that as disclosed in the accounting policies.

 The consolidated financial statements are prepared in sterling which is the functional currency of the company and rounded to the nearest £000 unless otherwise stated.